 Information about his parents and their residences in his early years can be found in Alton's recollections of the Cardinal family.

 In the fall of 1916, the family moved back to Green Bay, Wisconsin, and in the spring of 1917 they moved to a series of houses in Oneida.
 Among Alton's friends at Oneida were Robert and Prudence Bennett.
 (Bob Bennett eventually became Commissioner of the Bureau of Indian Affairs, the first Native American to hold that post in the twentieth century.
-They reconnected when Bennett was appointed in 1966; Bob Bennett died in 2002.
+They reconnected when Bennett was in the news in 1962; Bob Bennett died in 2002.
 Prudence Bennett Doxtator still maintained contact with the Cardinals in 2005.)

 (The structure in the background of the photo is not the Oneida station itself but the section foreman's house which was immediately east of the station.)